How to become a road transport manager

 Apprenticeship

-You could also start out by doing a supply chain practitioner advanced apprenticeship.
-This will give you some of the skills and knowledge needed to work as assistant transport manager in areas like fast moving consumer goods, for example food and drink, or retail.
+This will give you some of the skills and knowledge you need to work as an assistant transport manager in areas like retail or fast moving consumer goods, for example food and drink.

 Entry requirements